AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-streams.md

     **Note:** By default, you must be assigned the Tenant Administrator role to change the default permissions.
 Any changes only affect new streams.
 It does not change the permissions on already existing streams.

-    When you are done reviewing the permissions, click **Cancel** to continue.
+    When you are done reviewing permissions, click **Cancel** to continue.

 1. Click **Add Stream**.